"""Core molecular dynamics state and operations."""

 Attributes:

 positions: Positions of the chain thermostats.
-Shape: [chain_length]
+Shape: [n_systems, chain_length]

 momenta: Momenta of the chain thermostats.
-Shape: [chain_length]
+Shape: [n_systems, chain_length]

 masses: Masses of the chain thermostats.
-Shape: [chain_length]
+Shape: [n_systems, chain_length]

 tau: Thermostat relaxation time.
 Longer values give better stability

 kinetic_energy: Current kinetic energy of the coupled system.
-Shape: scalar
+Shape: [n_systems]

-degrees_of_freedom: Number of degrees of freedom in the coupled system
+degrees_of_freedom: Number of degrees of freedom per system.
+Shape: [n_systems]

 """